asyncapi/website/pages/docs/concepts/asyncapi-document/tags.md

         description: "This environment is the live environment available for final users."
 ```

-### `Tags` in `Channels` object
+### `tags` in `channels` object

-Tags are associated with individual channels allowing for logical grouping and categorization of channels based on specific functionalities or business domains.
-The `tags` object when used within a `channels` object, the context is either restricted to the `channels` object and the individual `channel` of the AsyncAPI document, meaning they only affect the `channels` object of the AsyncAPI document or they could be used for consistency of tags across the document for logical grouping.
+Tags linked with individual channels enable logical grouping and categorization based on specific functionalities or business domains.
+When the `tags` object is used within a `channels` object in an AsyncAPI document, its context is either confined to the `channels` object, impacting only that section, or it can be employed for consistent tagging across the document for cohesive grouping.
 Using the `tags` object under the `channels` object is optional.

 Here's a visual representation of the `tags` object inside a `channels` object in an AsyncAPI document: